 Why were you reluctant to see a doctor?

 In my head, I was like, It's OK, I'm not even going to be here tomorrow—I'm going back to 1992!
 It took four days until I did see a doctor, because my practitioner—the doctor who knew me and my medical history—was away on vacation.
 So I went to see a replacement doctor, who saw me a few days later.

 He was no help at all.
 He just told me that it was all in my imagination; go home, take a sleeping tablet, have a cup of tea, and everything will be fine the next day.
 That was traumatic in itself.

 Eventually, when I did go back to my doctor, he was livid that I'd been treated that way.
 But it took me a long, long time to figure out what had actually happened to me, because it was so rare.
 Over the consequent five years, it took me seeing so many different doctors and psychiatrists—because the memory loss was psychological, not organic or caused by head trauma—to figure out what happened and to get a diagnosis.

 It took five years to figure out what happened?

 Yeah.
 At the time it happened, I was getting my degree in psychology.
 It was kind of serendipitous, I suppose.
-I was studying for my exams and I'd commandeered all of these books on brain and behavior from the library.
-So when I had the amnesia, once I realized Oh crap, this might last, I started trying to research what could possibly be wrong with me.
+I was studying for my exams and I'd commandeered all of these books on brain and behaviour from the library.
+So when I had the amnesia, once I realised Oh crap, this might last, I started trying to research what could possibly be wrong with me.
 We eventually found the answer in the psychology books.
 When I found "transient global amnesia," I said, "I think I might have this," because I could remember numbers and how to drive, but I couldn't remember giving birth to my son.
 And he was just dismissive of that.
 So when I came away, I was like, "I've got transient global amnesia."
 I needed that to anchor me—I suppose to have something tangible?
 I reckon that helped me.
 Those psychology textbooks were my saving grace.

 I feel like I've been given a second chance.